 Many times, the most frightening of situations for parents with children who have autism is self-injury.
 You may be able to protect your child from many things, but shielding them from this type of behavior is difficult.
 Understanding self-injurious behavior is not simple, either.
-For those who have children with autism engaging in this behavior, it is critical to seek out autism treatment.
+For those who have children with autism engaging in this behavior, it is critical to seek out autism treatment like individual therapy.
 Our team at EMIT Therapeutics in New Jersey may be able to help you.
 Contact us today at 844.983.0240 for more information.

 What Is Self-Injurious Behavior and Why Does It Happen?

 Not all children with autism engage in this type of behavioral pattern.
 However, self-injurious behavior can occur in many people with developmental disabilities.
 This behavior may include activities such as excessive rubbing or scratching.
 Other times it is biting or head-banging.
 When this happens, it may be due to some reaction to the environment around them.
 Other times, it is due to a lack of being able to communicate.
 Sometimes, it is not clear what causes this behavior to happen.

 Determining Why Self-Injurious Behavior Is Happening and How to Help

 Collecting data is one of the tools therapists will use to understand what is happening when they engage in this type of behavior.
 They will try to look at things occurring at that time to piece together the puzzle.
 Some of the factors that may shed light include: